Welcome to The Glitched Chronicles

-Meet Isadora: biracial Magi (ceremonial occultist), daughter of Anglo-Indian immigrants who settled in upstate New York during the height of the Spiritualist movement in the late 1800s.
-She cracked the secrets of apotheosis.
+Isadora Lenore Saraswati Blackbriar (yes, that's a load-bearing name - and a theological flex) was the daughter of Anglo-Indian immigrants who settled in upstate New York during the height of the Spiritualist movement in the late 1800s.

 She should not have done that.